wl-online-payments-direct/plugin-commercetools/README.md

 Merchant has to develop their own frontend integration that interact with the Extension (web) module.

-The code changes integrating Commercetools Frontend to Extension can be seen [here](/frontend/).
+Reference code changes integrating Commercetools Frontend to Extension can be seen [here](/frontend/).